 British slang can add fun and character to how you greet people and help you connect with British people on a more casual level.

 Are you looking for some of the most common British slang for hello?
-Okay, enough of this preamble; let’s start with compiling British colloquial words.

-British Slang for Hello: Our Top Picks
+British Slang For Hello: Our Top Picks

 British slang often conveys a particular meaning or tone that standard English may not express.